 “STARTUP=GROWTH i.e. A startup is a company designed to grow fast.”

-To finish, we would leave you with a final definition of startups from Eric Ries (author of The Lean Startup), which illuminates the challenges of the environment in which startups operate and the amount of resilience and persistence founders need to possess in order to be able to grow from an idea to a mature company.
+To finish, we would leave you with a final definition from Eric Ries (author of The Lean Startup), which illuminates the challenges of the environment in which startups operate and the amount of resilience and persistence founders need to possess in order to be able to grow from an idea to a mature company.

 “A startup is a human institution designed to deliver a new product or service under conditions of extreme uncertainty.”